jaywhj/mkdocs-materialx/CONTRIBUTING.md

-Given the wealth of valuable knowledge contained in numerous issues and discussions, we consider our [issue tracker] and [discussion board] to serve as a crucial __knowledge base__ that is an important addition to our [documentation] and brings value to both new and experienced users of Material for MkDocs.
+Given the wealth of valuable knowledge contained in numerous issues and discussions, we consider our [issue tracker] and [discussion board] to serve as a crucial __knowledge base__ that is an important addition to our [documentation] and brings value to both new and experienced users of MaterialX for MkDocs.

   [discussion board]: https://github.com/jaywhj/mkdocs-materialx/discussions
   [issue tracker]: https://github.com/jaywhj/mkdocs-materialx/issues